Doctor of Ministry (D.Min.)

 The Association of Theological Schools states the S.T.M. and D.Min. degree should be completed within six years.
 A student who experiences extenuating circumstances which prevent him/her from finishing in six years may petition the Advanced Degrees committee to allow one or two additional years for completion.
 A continuance fee may or may not be required.
 The petition must set forth the reasons why an extension is necessary and should be accompanied by appropriate documentation.
 The committee’s refusal to authorize an extension of a student’s course of study is final.
 In no case may a student take more than eight years to complete a degree.

 The Workshop is offered on alternating years, and is customarily taken in the second year of the D.Min. and prior to submission of the project proposal.
 The Workshop meets once per week over the summer and affords students the opportunity to explore topics appropriate for the D.Min. project, including research and writing requirements for a successful project.

-The student will be required to complete a substantial project for three or six credit hours.
+The student will be required to complete a substantial project for six credit hours.
 A grade point average of B or higher is required to register for project/thesis hours.
-The scope and depth of the project will determine the number of credit hours.
-Some of the criteria used to determine credit given are:

 The project should have a professional focus; it should provide opportunities for reflection on professional development, for the integration of academic learning experiences and one’s own professional situation, and for moving forward in one’s understanding and practice of ministry.
 Some possible methodological approaches are: